Exploration and Production

 Cutting-edge, cost-effective technologies are employed at the Hibernia Field.
 The production platform is specially built to withstand blows from large icebergs.
 The development includes wells that reach up to 4.5 miles (7.2 km) in length and are drilled to a depth of almost 13,000 feet (3,960 m).

 Southeast of Hibernia lies Hebron, a heavy oil field in which Chevron holds a 26.6 percent nonoperated working interest.
-Plans call for a freestanding concrete gravity-base structure with integrated drilling and production facilities and a capacity of 150,000 barrels of crude oil per day.
-A final investment decision was made in December 2012.
-The $14 billion project is expected to produce its first oil in 2017.
+Plans call for a free-standing concrete gravity-base structure with integrated drilling and production facilities and a capacity of 150,000 barrels of crude oil per day.
+Construction continued on the $14 billion project in 2013.
+First oil is expected in 2017.

-In the Flemish Pass Basin, southeast of Orphan Basin, Chevron has a 40 percent nonoperated interest in exploration rights for two blocks covering about 1.1 million acres (4,340 sq km).
-A 3-D seismic survey was conducted, and a drilling decision is expected in 2013.
+In the Flemish Pass Basin, Chevron holds a 40 percent nonoperated working interest in exploration rights for two blocks totaling approximately 1.1 million acres (4,340 sq km).
+A 3-D seismic survey has been completed on these blocks in anticipation of a drilling decision in 2014.
+In 2013, the company relinquished its license in the Orphan Basin and Exploration License 1109 offshore Labrador.

 Arctic Exploration and Development

 Chevron has two exploration licenses in the Beaufort Sea.
 We own and operate the first license and have a 60 percent interest in and operate the second.
-During the second half of 2012, we collected 3-D seismic data on the second license.
+In 2013, we evaluated 3-D seismic data from the second license.

 In Calgary, Alberta, the Chevron Arctic Center is home base for some of the world’s foremost experts in Arctic exploration and development.